 The UE expects single port RS in the set q0, or q0,0, or q0,1.
 The UE expects single-port or two-port CSI-RS with frequency density equal to 1 or 3 REs per RB in the set q1, or q1,0, or q1,1.
 The thresholds Qout,LR and Qin,LR correspond to the default value of rlmInSyncOutOfSyncThreshold, as described in [10, TS 38.133] for Qout, and to the value provided by rsrp-ThresholdSSB or rsrp-ThresholdBFR, respectively.

 The physical layer in the UE assesses the radio link quality according to the set q0, q0,0, or q0,1, of resource configurations against the threshold Qout,LR.
-For the set q0, the UE assesses the radio link quality only according to SS/PBCH blocks on the PCell or the PSCell or periodic CSI-RS resource configurations that are quasi co-located, as described in [6, TS 38.214], with the DM-RS of PDCCH receptions monitored by the UE.
+For the set q0, the UE assesses the radio link quality only according to SS/PBCH blocks on the PCell or the PSCell or periodic CSI-RS resource configurations that are quasi co-located, as described in [6, TS 38.214], with the DM-RS of PDCCH receptions by the UE.
 The UE applies the Qin,LR threshold to the L1-RSRP measurement obtained from a SS/PBCH block.
 The UE applies the Qin,LR threshold to the L1-RSRP measurement obtained for a CSI-RS resource after scaling a respective CSI-RS reception power with a value provided by powerControlOffsetSS.

-In non-DRX mode operation, the physical layer in the UE provides an indication to higher layers when the radio link quality for all corresponding resource configurations in the set q0, or in the set q0,0 or q0,1 that the UE uses to assess the radio link quality is worse than the threshold Qout,LR.
+In non-DRX mode operation, the physical layer in the UE provides an indication to higher layers when the radio link quality for all corresponding resource configurations in the set q0, or in the set q0,0 or q0,1, that the UE uses to assess the radio link quality is worse than the threshold Qout,LR.
 The physical layer informs the higher layers when the radio link quality is worse than the threshold Qout,LR with a periodicity determined by the maximum between the shortest periodicity among the SS/PBCH blocks on the PCell or the PSCell and/or the periodic CSI-RS configurations in the set q0, q0,0, or q0,1 that the UE uses to assess the radio link quality and 2 msec.
 In DRX mode operation, the physical layer provides an indication to higher layers when the radio link quality is worse than the threshold Qout,LR with a periodicity determined as described in [10, TS 38.133].

 For the PCell or the PSCell, upon request from higher layers, the UE provides to higher layers the periodic CSI-RS configuration indexes and/or SS/PBCH block indexes from the set q1, or q1,0, or q1,1 and the corresponding L1-RSRP measurements that are larger than or equal to the Qin,LR threshold.